Does Coffee Or Green Tea Break Your Fast?

 Coffee is consumed by billions of people worldwide and it’s a daily ritual for many.

-It’s a natural source of Caffeine, which can help to boost energy levels and athletic endurance.
+It’s a natural source of Caffeine, which is a commonly-used stimulant.

 Green Tea is another popular drink which seems to have become more popular recently due to its supposed health benefits.

-It’s also a popular ingredient in some of the market leading fat burner supplements.
+It’s also a popular ingredient in some of the so-called ‘fat burner’ supplements on the market these days.

-Perhaps most famously, Green Tea is loaded with polyphenol antioxidants, which bring a variety of health benefits.
+Perhaps most famously, Green Tea is loaded with polyphenols, which may bring some health benefits.

 Green Tea also contains small amounts of Caffeine.
 The amount of the stimulant is not as much as in Coffee, but it’s still enough to have an effect, especially if you’re sensitive to Caffeine.

-Like Caffeine itself, Green Tea has been shown to boost fat burning and increase metabolic rate.
+Like Caffeine itself, Green Tea has been shown to have some potential benefits.
 This is another reason why it could be a good option if you practice intermittent fasting.

-So, both Green Tea and Coffee have a number of health benefits, and they could be particularly useful during intermittent fasting.
+So, both Green Tea and Coffee have a number of potential benefits, and they could be particularly useful during intermittent fasting.

 So, will Coffee or Green Tea spoil your intermittent fasting party?